dragxdd7/test/README.md

 - `/ctop` - List the users with biggest harem (current chat)
 - `/changetime` - Change the frequency of character spawn

-and much more you many refer gi orignal bot for commands
+and much more you many refer to orignal bot for commands

 ## UPLOADER COMMANDS..
 - `/upload` - Add a new character to the database